Advocacy. Connection. Education.

 THE ACCENTURE TEAM

-Thanks to the dedicated team from Accenture for helping the Greater Austin Asian Chamber of Commerce to develop and launch Phases 1 and 2 this project.
+Thanks to the dedicated team from Accenture for working the Greater Austin Asian Chamber of Commerce and our Knowledge Partners to develop and launch Phase 1 of this initiative.
 Without these talented analysts and data scientists, this work would not be possible.

 Rachel